 This guide will show you how getting your own summer camp up and running is actually easier than you’d expect.
 With some creativity and organization, you’ll be well on your way to creating an unforgettable experience for young people.
 We’ll discuss the legal procedures required to get started and how to set up summer camp registration, pricing, hiring, activity ideas, and so much more.
 Many of these steps aren’t specific to summer camps — they can apply to any type of camp.

-You can also download the PDF version of this summer camp business guide for free!
+You can also download the PDF version of this guide on starting a summer camp for free!

 How to start a summer camp